-Self-management is your ability to regulate your behaviors, thoughts, and emotions in a productive way.
+Self-management is your ability to regulate behaviors, thoughts, and emotions in a way that better serves you and your work.
 Learn the 7 most important self-management skills to become a better leader.

 Self-management is your ability to regulate your behaviors, thoughts, and emotions in a productive way.
 This means excelling in both personal and professional responsibilities for the benefit of yourself and your team.

 Effective self-management leads to better emotional intelligence by supporting your self-awareness and well being.
 This means staying on top of social cues and respecting your own personal needs.